Ardennes - Kampfgruppe Peiper

 - 2 separate Panzergrenadier Divisions

-- Many different small specialized battalions equipped with Jagdpanzers, Sturmpanzers and (Nebel)Werfers.
++ Many different small specialized battalions equipped with Jagdpanzers, Sturmpanzers and (Nebel)Werfers.

 During the 1942/ 1943 period a combination of these units could have crushed huge allied troop concentrations – definitely entire Russian armies; or maybe even the entire British or US sector on the Western front.
 But only if all negative conditions wouldn’t have existed.

 Many units were far beneath their troop- and/ or equipment strength.
-Although large numbers of veterans served within these units, all were supplemented with new soldiers which had almost no training: there was not enough time, fuel, training equipment or ammunition for it.
+Although large numbers of veterans served within these units, all were supplemented with new soldiers which had almost no training: there was not enough time, fuel, training equipment or ammunition for this.

 The tactics used by the Germans had some poor decisions.
 In case of the heavy Königstiger tank: it was not suitable for the Ardennes.
-Small, slippery roads, small bridges, villages, many creeks and continuously high/ low grounds were not favorable.
+Small/ slippery roads, small bridges, villages, many creeks and continuously high/ low grounds were not favorable.
 The Königstiger was meant to fight in open ground, and take aim at medium or long distances.
-With its thick armor and 88mm canon it would be near invincible.
+With its thick armor and 88mm canon it would be nearly invincible.
 It was not intended to drive long distances or on bad terrain – the heavy weight of this tank could damage the drive shaft, suspension, engine and gearbox very easily.
 Besides this it also needed much maintenance.
 All these factors combined made the Königstiger very impracticable for the Ardennes theatre.

 During the operation more German flaws would surface.
 The different units would not advance together to protect their flanks.
 Some units did not have any or enough flak or reconnaissance vehicles.
 The Waffen SS doctrine stated that their most vulnerable tank, the Königstiger, should advance aggressively as the spearhead, which was what Peiper did.
-Behind these tanks the reconnaissance unit(!) followed to secure the area’s.
-During the complete vehicles and tanks columns advance into the Ardennes many of these would get stranded and block the roads.
+Behind these tanks the reconnaissance vehicles(!) followed to secure the area’s.
+During the vehicles/ tanks columns advance into the Ardennes many of these would get stranded and block the roads.
 Which resulted in many stranded and cut off groups.

 It was a miracle that KG Peiper was able to advance all the way up to La Gleize.
 The only reason it was able to do so was the combat effectiveness and determination of the 1st SS Panzer Division crews.